California blaze forces evacuations as wind spurs blackouts

-SAN FRANCISCO — A Northern California blaze forced evacuation orders and warnings for nearly all of Sonoma County stretching to the coast, with forecasts of strong winds prompting officials to start cutting electricity for millions of people in an effort to prevent more fires.
+SAN FRANCISCO — A Northern California blaze forced evacuation orders and warnings for nearly all of Sonoma County stretching to the coast, with forecasts of strong winds prompting blackouts to prevent fire-causing power line damage.

 Pacific Gas & Electric started shutting off power Saturday around 5 p.m. for an estimated 2.35 million people across 38 counties.
 About 90,000 residents were ordered to evacuate towns near the 40-square-mile (104-square-kilometer) fire.